Cheapest Countries to Visit from India

 Bimmah Sinkhole in Oman is where you can swim in the emerald waters and soak in the beauty!

 If you've thought travelling to the Middle East is expensive, it's time to look beyond Dubai and Abu Dhabi.
-Just three hours away, the Sultanate of Oman is one of the cheapest countries to visit from India.
+Just three hours away, the Sultanate of Oman is one of the cheapest foreign countries to visit from India.
 It offers vast stretches of golden deserts, historic forts, magnificent wadis, and more.

 Soak in the warmth of Omani culture as you explore this country's hidden gems - and don't forget to take a quick trip to the Daymaniyat Islands, where you can swim with turtles!